 "Listening is a magnetic and strange thing, a creative force.
 When we are listened to, it creates us, makes us unfold & expand.
 Ideas actually begin to grow within us & come to life." - Brenda Ueland

-Leading thought is the Coaching Practice of
+Leading thought is the Practice of

 Dr Karen Gubb